nicholaswilde/homelab-pull/README.md

 I'm currently using [ansible][3] to push configurations to my homelab containers via SSH.
 See my [Homelab Playbooks][5] repo.

-This repo is meant to be a test of using GitOps, similar to Flux, to configure my homelab.
+This repo is meant to be a test of using GitOps, similar to [Flux CD][6], to configure my homelab.
 Pros of this method are discussed in this [Learn Linux TV video][4].

+A downside is that asible-pull will need to be installed on all containers, thus taking up resources, which goes against my general homelab methodology.

 ---